Skip to main content

 • Geographical data including abandoned railroad lines and stations, coal towns, surface facilities, roads, ponds, streams, and property survey points.

-• Districts, townships, sections, ranges, counties and municipalities, latitudes and longitudes, elevation bench marks, and surface elevations gas, oil wells and drill-hole locations.
+• Districts, townships, sections, ranges, counties and municipalities, latitudes and longitudes, elevation benchmarks, and surface elevations gas, oil wells and drill-hole locations.

 • Consultants: Identify specific project areas and request information on various mine seams, mine depth, extent of mine, closure dates, detailed maps of mine workings, and mine operators to use as a basic source of geological and engineering data.